laydros/raindrop-cleanup/README.md

 ### Can I customize the AI prompts?

-Not currently through the CLI, but the code is open source.
-Check the `ai/claude_analyzer.py` module to understand and modify the prompts.
+Yes.
+Set the `RAINDROP_PROMPT_FILE` environment variable to the path of a text file containing your custom prompt template.
+If the variable is not provided, the bundled template at `raindrop_cleanup/ai/default_prompt.txt` is used.

 ## 🙏 Acknowledgments